Breaking Down the Most Common Design Thinking Deliverables

 Interaction Specifications

-Detailed and comprehensive guidelines outline how design elements should behave across various scenarios, such as hover states, click actions, animations, or transitions.
+Detailed and comprehensive guidelines outline how design elements should behave across various scenarios, such as hover states, click actions, animations, or transitions, serving as an effective communication tool.

 These specifications ensure that interactive components respond intuitively to user inputs, creating a smooth and engaging user experience.